Open Bible Data Home About News OET Key

 BrTrFor what advantage has the wise man over the fool, since even the poor knows how to walk in the direction of life?

-ULTFor what advantage exists for the wise over the fool?
-What advantage exists for the poor person that knows how to walk before the living?
+ULTFor what advantage belongs to the wise more than the fool?
+What advantage belongs to the poor person who knows how to walk before the living?

 BSBWhat advantage, then, has the wise man over the fool?
 What [gain comes] to the poor man who knows how to conduct himself before others?